George Tirebiter: George Tirebiter I

 The first George Tirebiter was for a period of around six years the unofficial mascot of USC.
 He was notable for chasing down passing cars and nipping at their wheels.
-The lovable shaggy mutt quickly endeared himself to the student body.
+The dog quickly became a staple to the student body.
 He was pampered by the fraternities and sororities in USC's Greek community, routinely being carried back and forth from campus and being fed ice cream.

 In 1947, the student body urged the student government to designate George Tirebiter as the official mascot of USC.
 In an elaborate celebration involving a parade of 30 cars, a marching band, and campus celebrities, George Tirebiter was crowned the official mascot of the University of Southern California on October 22, 1947.

 Shortly after his coronation as official mascot, George Tirebiter was kidnapped by UCLA students on October 30, 1947.
 He was taken from USC's campus and sedated.
 Then the UCLA students shaved the letters U-C-L-A into the fur on Tirebiter's back.
 To take the prank one step further they took Tirebiter by the Los Angeles Times to be photographed for the paper.
 After this ordeal, Tirebiter was finally returned to USC in a "doped and confused" state.

 Once he became the official mascot, the Trojan Knights became his handler at campus events and football games.
 At football games, Tirebiter would be led out onto the field with the marching band and for the length of the game stand in front of the student rooting section.

 George became further endeared to the student body when he bit UCLA mascot Joe Bruin on the nose at a home football game and chased after Oski, the Golden Bear mascot of the University of California Berkeley, at another home game.

 In 1948, Tirebiter got into trouble with city health officials because of two incidents of biting people and his semi-stray status.
 The city presented an ultimatum to USC.
 They required that someone or some organization assume responsibility and ownership for the dog or he would be turned into the pound.
 In the wake of these events on September 29, 1948, the Trojan Knights decided that they would take responsibility for Tirebiter's housing, food, ownership, legal liability, and transportation.